maierfelix/nvk-examples/README.md

 2. Run `npm install`
 3. Navigate into an example folder and run `npm run start --vkversion=1.1.97`

-Note that the `vkversion` flag specifies the vulkan version you want to use.
-Make sure you generated and compiled the bindings for it, otherwise you will suffer from bad life decisions
+Note that the `--vkversion` flag specifies the vulkan version you want to use.
+Currently the recommended version is `1.1.97`.

 ## Previews: